mazzy-ax/Update-Lbi/README.md

 Update-Lbi -UseCachedItemsOnly
 ```

 Update library items with specified folders.
-The cmdlet read each lbi from file only once.
+The function `Update-Lbi` reads each `lbi` from file only once.

 ```powershell
 Set-Location %siteRoot%